 Right from the start

-Since 2012, the variations of some parameters monitored in the caldera area led to the need to raise the alert to the yellow level and the activation of the operational phase of alert.
+Since 2012, the variations of some parameters monitored by the INGV Vesuvius observatory (seismicity,changes in the geochemical composition of the Fumarola ans soil gas and soil uplift) led to the need to raise the alert to the yellow level and the activation of the operational phase of attention.

 In the past, the volcanic activity of the Phlegraean Fields has been mainly characterized by explosive eruptions.
 This type of eruption, and the following phenomena, could also be expected in the future: